-2.11-Presentation of bills before committees
+2.11-Presentation of bills introduced by Senators before committees; staff presentation of committee bills

 - (1) The introducer of a bill shall attend the meeting of the committee or subcommittee before which such bill is noticed as provided in these Rules.
-Only the introducer or the first- or second-named co-introducer may present a bill before a committee or subcommittee. - (2) Senate committee professional staff shall be limited to presenting committee bills at meetings of their assigned committees of reference.
+The introducer or the first- or second-named co-introducer may present a bill; however, with prior written request of the introducer to the chair, a member of the committee or subcommittee may present a bill. - (2) Senate committee professional staff shall be limited to presenting committee bills at meetings of the committee introducing the bill.